Stevenalp18/mixnjoy/README.md

 Leave some feedback and feel free to reach out.

-If you would like to contact my you can reach me on my <a href="https://stevenalp.com">personal website</a>!
+If you would like to contact my you can reach me on my <a href="https://stevenalp.com" target="_blank">personal website</a>!

 Let's chat or work together? :)